carlhiggs/spatial-urban-indicators/README.md

 ### To process ###

-The initial set up scripts are run sequentially, after collating project data resources and defining these as well as study region and project parameters in the project set up file  _project_configuration.xlsx.
+The initial set up scripts in the `process` folder are run sequentially, after collating project data resources and defining these as well as study region and project parameters in the project set up file  _project_configuration.xlsx.

 Subsequently, scripts to create indicators,plots or documentation may be run as required.